ashokponkumar/cloud-monitoring/containers/analyzing_metrics_bmx_ui.md

 {:screen: .screen}
 {:pre: .pre}

-# Analyzing container metrics from the Bluemix console
+# Analyzing container metrics from the IBM Cloud console
 {: #analyzing_metrics_bmx_ui}

-In {{site.data.keyword.Bluemix}}, you can view, and analyze metrics through the *Monitoring* tab that is available for Docker containers that are deployed in a {{site.data.keyword.Bluemix_notm}}-managed cloud infrastructure.
+In the {{site.data.keyword.Bluemix}}, you can view, and analyze metrics through the *Monitoring* tab that is available for Docker containers that are deployed in a {{site.data.keyword.Bluemix_notm}}-managed infrastructure.
 {:shortdesc}

-##  Navigating to the metrics of a Docker container that is managed in Bluemix
+##  Navigating to the metrics of a Docker container that is managed in the IBM Cloud
 {: #launch_metrics_tab_bmx_ui_containers}

-To see the metrics for a Docker container that is deployed in the {{site.data.keyword.Bluemix_notm}}-managed Cloud infrastructure, complete the following steps:
+To see the metrics for a Docker container that is deployed in the {{site.data.keyword.Bluemix_notm}}-managed infrastructure, complete the following steps:

 1. From the Apps dashboard, click the single container or container group.